What's the Difference Between Homeschool and Online School?

 The Benefits of Learning from Home

-“Online school” has a bad reputation due to the emergency rollout of virtual learning during the COVID pandemic.
-Homeschooling can also get a bad rap, with some believing homeschooled students won’t be properly socialized or homeschooling parents aren’t capable of giving their children a well-rounded education.
+“Online school” has a bad reputation due to the disaster that was emergency COVID school.
+Homeschooling can also get a bad rap, with some believing homeschooled students won’t be socialized or homeschooling parents aren’t capable of educating their children.

 However, for some families, the pandemic provided a window into the possibilities of learning from home.
 Edutopia wrote an article called “Why Are Some Kids Thriving During Remote Learning?” where teachers describe how virtual learning helped students avoid distractions, customize learning to their interests, and reduce anxiety levels.
 English teacher Ashlee Tripp said kids do well in this environment because “they enjoy the freedom to work at their own pace and decide how they want their day to look.”